Why Are You Trying to Save Time?

 A lot of people try to become more productive because they think they’ll gain time by saving time.
 Unfortunately, it’s rare that “gaining time” provides the benefit people think it does.

 What many people don’t think about before they begin is what they’ll actually do with their time once they gain more of it.
 Once they have reclaimed some of their time, the usual response is to fill that time up with more things to do – so, they’ve gained time, but they still don’t have more time.
 (I’m aware of how contradictory that sounds.)
-Saving time in your daily tasks require some self-work and discipline, and if you’re going to do all the work just to do more work, what’s the point?
+Saving time in your daily tasks requires some self-work and discipline, and if you’re going to do all the work just to do more work, what’s the point?

 In reality, it’s rather unusual for most people to free up a block of 45 minutes; it’s more common to shave minutes off the things you’re doing each hour.
 And this makes the “why” question even more pressing: what can you do in the 5 minutes you save every hour that’s worth the focus spent to save those 5 minutes?

 The way out of this cycle is to switch from just thinking about saving time to thinking in terms of saving time in order to do some specific thing.
-To return to my previous examples, saving 45 minutes so you can do more work really isn’t worth it, but it becomes immensely valuable when you use those minutes helping your children with their homework, exercising, or spending quality time with your friends.
+To return to my previous example, saving 45 minutes so you can do more work really isn’t worth it, but it becomes immensely valuable when you use those minutes helping your children with their homework, exercising, or spending quality time with your friends.
 Those 5 minutes an hour become meaningful when they’re spent connecting (via correspondence) with friends and loved ones or practicing on your guitar.

 So, why are you trying to save time?